cobobc/milestone_project_2/README.md

 ##### First Time users

-*   As a First Time user, I want to view clear and concise content on mobile - Testing was performed to ensure there was not clusters of over information, well spaced and aesthically pleasing on tablet and mobile.
+*   As a First Time user, I want to view clear and concise content on mobile - Testing was performed to ensure there was no clusters of over information, well spaced and aesthically pleasing on tablet and mobile.

 *   As a First Time user, I want to learn and understand what the site offers - Testing was performed to verify enough information is uploaded to tell the user about what the site offers.